paracamplus/ilp9/NanoProjects/tp4.md

 ### NanoProject 4.7 ###

-Adjoin the `sin` primitive to the system.
+Adjoin the `sinus` primitive to the system.
 That primitive computes the sine of a number.

 ### NanoProject 4.8 ###